Reshipping

 Figure 1

 Buying items from other markets that will not ship to me.
-Many firms will not ship to Australia, either because our market is small or our import rules are restrictive, or that our market is too small to make it worthwhile navigating our import restrictions.
+Many firms will not ship to Australia, either because our market is small or our import rules are restrictive, or our market is too small to make it worthwhile navigating our import restrictions.
 My favourite example of a thing which bizarrely no-one will ship to Australia: anti snoring garments.

 1 Shop & Ship